vb-conway/RomanArabicNumerals/README.md

 How To Run the Program:

 Step1 Please run the module roman_arabic_numerals.py located under package roman_arabic_numerals_converter.

+      You might be asked to set the Python Interpreter, please select Python 3.7 and then click "Run".

 Step2 This will ask you to enter Roman/Arabic Numerals, "Please Enter Roman/Arabic Numeral: ".